Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Proposed Model:

-\begin{itemize} \item \emph{Look}: Each robot takes a snapshot consisting of the robots within the visibility range with respect to its local coordinate system. \item \emph{Compute}: Each robot performs a local computation based on the snapshot taken by \emph{Look} phase according to algorithm $\Al$.
-Algorithm $\Al$ is basically uniform, \ie every robot executes the same algorithm.
-As the result of \emph{Compute} phase, each robot determines its destination point to move. \item \emph{Move}: Based on the result of \emph{Compute} phase, each robot actually moves to the adjacent destination point from the current point in \emph{Move} phase.
-Each robot moves instantly, this implies that each robot is never looked by the other robots while moving.
-Null movement (staying) is also allowed, \ie a robot does not move. \end{itemize}
+\begin{itemize} \item \emph{Look}: Each robot takes a snapshot consisting of robots within the visibility range with respect to its local coordinate system. \item \emph{Compute}: Each robot performs a local computation based on the snapshot taken by the \emph{Look} phase according to Algorithm $\Al$.
+As a result of the \emph{Compute} phase, each robot determines its destination point to move. \item \emph{Move}: Based on the result of the \emph{Compute} phase, each robot actually moves to the adjacent destination point from the current point in the \emph{Move} phase.
+A null movement (staying) is allowed (\ie a robot does not move). \end{itemize}